VRuskaEngine/VRuskaEngine/doc/changes/auxiliary/mr.2407.md

-a/android: add ahardwarebuffer_is_supported function for format checking
+Android Add: Add `ahardwarebuffer_is_supported` function for format checking.